Codeception/codeception.github.com/_posts/2017-05-22-codeception-2-3.markdown

                 - Asserts
 ```

 In this case, UnitTester won't be created, as well as `_generated/UnitActions`.
-However, such suites won't be able to have Cest and Cept files generated.
+However, such suites won't be able to use Cest and Cept files.

 #### Naming Changes